irohn/focus.nvim/README.md

 ## Customization

-You can customize the plugin behavior by passing some options via setup or lazy itself
+You can customize the plugin behavior by passing some options via setup or lazy opts
-> These are the defaults, if you are ok with them, you can just call setup()
+> These are the defaults, if you are ok with them, you can just call setup() or opts = {}
 > You can see some examples commented out
 ```lua
 require("focus").setup {